 Northern Catalpa is highly adaptable to many site conditions and should be considered for tough sites where other trees struggle.
 It tolerates both drought and poor drainage, partial shade and full sun, road salt, and alkaline to acid soils.
 However, it is somewhat sensitive to air pollution and has been reported to have weaker wood and branch angles (more on that in the Leaf Lore section).
 Where space allows, this is a marvelous tree.
 Although not Urban Approved, it is in the same league as Katsura Tree; only inappropriate in a few unique situations in sites, but otherwise a useful, beautiful, and fast-growing tree in a variety of locations.

 Northern Catalpa is the larval host for the Catalpa Sphinx Moth.
 When populations are high, the moth can defoliate large sections of the tree.
-The flowers of are a good nectar source for native bumblebees and honeybees, although their year-to-year performance for honeybees can be variable.
+The flowers are a good nectar source for native bumblebees and honeybees, although their year-to-year performance for honeybees can be variable.

-This is a low maintenance plant in the right space or a moderate-to-high maintenance plant in the wrong site.
+This is a low-maintenance plant in the right space or a moderate-to-high-maintenance plant in the wrong site.
 Its large leaves can be more difficult to rake or clean compared to something like a Honeylocust, and the seed pods are long and skinny.
-On the other hand, the seed pods are less prolific than the samaras from a Silver Maple and the leaves, while large, are fewer in number than the number of leaves shed by an Elm or Birch.
+On the other hand, the seed pods are less prolific than the samaras from a Silver Maple and while large, the leaves are fewer in number than Elm or Birch.
 For best results, site the tree at an appropriate distance from structures where its ‘mess’ can be left alone.